 Do some research.

 Continue to learn about NPD, especially from sources that focus on helping victims of abuse.
 Learn how to recognize manipulation and set healthy boundaries.
-Here are some recommendations:
+Check out some Christian books on narcissism through our online bookstore:

 - “Incurvatus in Se.”
 Wikipedia, Wikimedia Foundation, 22 Jan.
 2018, en.wikipedia.org/wiki/Incurvatus_in_se.